 There are a few additional items that we need to consider for this phase of production too.
 These include the requirement of any additional specialist equipment like a teleprompter and its operator, models, extras, on-camera talent – like a presenter for instance – hair and make-up, wardrobe, security and many other factors that the production might require.
 Note that these prices will again vary dependent on availability, skill and expertise.

 Once all the material is acquired, we arrive at the post-production stage.
 This is where the story is stitched together and told.

 As you might imagine, in a professional outfit, professional editing equipment and software will be used.
 More importantly, the edit suite will be manned by professional editors who are excellent at their job and who will use their expertise and creativity to quickly finish the production to the satisfaction of the customer.
-Normal costs for editors and edit suites will run between BD300 – 500 per day, and generally, budget films like corporate productions will take between three to five days in the edit suite to be completed.
+Generally, corporate productions will take between three to five days in the edit suite to be completed.

 Post-production doesn’t only contain the editing of the film.
 It will also include the critical “finishing and sweetening” of that film.
 This is a process of ensuring that the colours are at broadcast quality throughout the film and that the audio levels are appropriately adjusted and distributed.
 Additional “foley” sounds might be added as well as “music beds” to make the production more interesting.

 Any musical element used in a professional production will be “rights cleared” and licensed for use in that production.
 The production agency will satisfy that legal requirement to ensure that the film can be viewed and enjoyed throughout the world without it being pulled by platforms like YouTube and Facebook for rights violations.
 This is just one of the legal aspects of the production that professional production companies will take care of on behalf of their customers.